vedderb/vesc_pkg/tnt/README.md

 ### 1.6
 * **This version requires 6.05+ firmware to fuction properly**
 * _Features_
-  * New Feature - Yaw Rate Kp
+  * New Feature - Yaw Rate Kp in the Yaw menu
+    * New math concerning the IMU gyro separates components pitch gyro and yaw gyro
-    * Applies a proportional gain to the yaw gyro
+    * New parameter Yaw Rate Kp and Yaw Rate Braking Kp applies to the yaw gyro
+    * The existing Pitch Rate Kp applues to the pitch gyro
+    * Higher yaw rate kp will increase nose stiffness while carving.
   * Traction Control
     * Added feature Tracking ERPM to better differentiate rider speed from motor ERPM
     * Added Tracking ERPM Rate Limit parameter limits the rate that Tracking ERPM can change